 Graduate supervision and student opportunities

-- Tourism and the UN's Sustainable Development Goals (SDGs)
+- Critical explorations of the UN's Sustainable Development Goals (SDGs)

 - Tourism as a poverty alleviation tool